maplibre/martin/docs/src/mbtiles-diff.md

 There is one exception: `agg_tiles_hash` metadata value will be renamed to `agg_tiles_hash_after_apply`, and a new `agg_tiles_hash` will be generated for the diff file itself.
 This is done to avoid confusion when applying the diff file to the original file, as the `agg_tiles_hash` value will be different after the diff is applied.
-The `apply-diff` command will automatically rename the `agg_tiles_hash_after_apply` value back to `agg_tiles_hash` when applying the diff.
+The `apply-patch` command will automatically rename the `agg_tiles_hash_after_apply` value back to `agg_tiles_hash` when applying the diff.